Darkwinde/DU-Simple-Dispenser-Monitor/README.md

 ## About
-Dual Universe script to show dispenser item, price, batch and stock information on one screen
+Dual Universe script to show dispenser item, price, batch and stock information on one screen. <br/>
+Usefull for any shop to update stock information on enter shop area (detection zone) or after dispenser give away.
 <br/><br/>

 ## Credits